This copy has been edited since it's original publication date

-Over the years, Kaelin has done some acting, appearing mainly in TV movies and shows, and hosts his own show in L.A.
+Over the years, Kaelin has done some acting, appearing mainly in TV movies and shows.

 "I'm not the reason O.J.
-Simpson is innocent from the first trial," he said.
+Simpson is innocent from the first trial," he said at the time.
 "I'm not at all, there's prosecutors, there's witnesses.
 I said I think he's guilty and I said it many, many times.
 They cannot prove it.
 [The] jury said he's innocent."